-i.LINK is a trademark of Sony used only to designate that a product contains an IEEE1394-connection.
+i.LINK is a trademark of Sony used to designate that a product contains an IEEE1394-connection.

-Adobe, Adobe Photoshop Elements and Adobe Acrobat Reader are trademarks of Adobe Systems Incorporated.
+Adobe, Adobe Acrobat Reader, Adobe Photoshop Elements and Adobe Premiere are trademarks of Adobe Systems Incorporated.

 QuickTime and the QuickTime logo are trademarks used under licence.
 QuickTime is registered in the U.S. and other countries.